otvam/pypeec/docs/content/workflow.rst

 * **mesher**

   * Create the voxel structure
-  * Import the geometry from voxel files
+  * Draw the geometry from voxel indices
-  * Import the geometry from STL files
+  * Create the geometry from 3D STL files
   * Create the geometry with stacked PNG files
   * Draw the geometry with stacked 2D vector shapes
   * Assign different domain names to the voxels
   * Resampling (refine) the voxel structure
-  * Construct the graph of the structure and detect connected components
+  * Construct the graph of the structure
+  * Check the integrity of the voxel structure

 * **viewer**